fritztwo/fritz2/www/src/blog/posts/yesterday-today-tomorrow.md

 As this shift into an organization could be seen as a last step of a smooth handover to new developers, we are happy to present you some final greeting of the fritz2's initiator Jens Stegemann:

-> "When we have started this project, it was our aim to craft some lightweight and easy usable web framework based upon
+> When we have started this project, it was our aim to craft some lightweight and easy usable web framework based upon
 > Kotlin, to enable a consistent and nice user experience throughout the different software layers. fritz2 has filled
-> the original gap so well, I could have never imagined!"
+> the original gap so well, I could have never imagined!
 >
-> "It is always hard to give up some project and move on, but I am so grateful, that we were able to open the
+> It is always hard to give up some project and move on, but I am so grateful, that we were able to open the
 > development in early days and attract new contributors over the time, so that the development could be continued
-> without me and Jan."
+> without me and Jan.
 >
-> "I can promise you out there, that fritz2 is in the best hands possible!"
+> I can promise you out there, that fritz2 is in the best hands possible!

 Thank you, Jens and Jan for your passion and dedication over the years!